Indiana State Road 37: Northern segment

-The northern section of Indiana SR 37 begins at a junction with Interstate 469 on the northeast side of Fort Wayne.
-From there it runs northeast approximately 20 mi, passing through Harlan, to terminate at the Ohio state line near the Allen–DeKalb County line.
-The road continues on northeast in Ohio as State Route 2, to Hicksville, Ohio and beyond.
+The northern segment of SR 37 begins at a junction with I-469 on the northeast side of Fort Wayne.
+From there it runs northeast approximately 20 mi, passing through Harlan, to terminate at the Ohio state line near the Allen–DeKalb county line.
+The road continues northeast in Ohio as State Route 2, to Hicksville, Ohio and beyond.

 History

-Southern section
+Southern segment

 SR 37 was once a section of the Dixie Highway from Indianapolis to Paoli.

 In the 1950s, SR 37 ran north of Bloomington on the roads now called Cascades Drive and Old 37 to the northern end of Monroe County.
 South of Bloomington, SR 37 followed Walnut Street Pike, Fairfax Road, Valley Mission Road, Guthrie Road, and Kentucky Hollow Road (Old 37) to Oolitic.
 These were replaced in the late 1950s and early 1960s with the straighter sections called College Avenue and Walnut Street north of Bloomington and the sections called Walnut Street and Old 37 (Kentucky Hollow Road) south to Oolitic.
-As soon as the current 4-lane 37 was finished in 1976, a portion of Kentucky Hollow Road was abandoned north of Oolitic and a stone quarry that was alongside SR 37 for years consumed the road.
+As soon as the current four-lane SR 37 was finished in 1976, a portion of Kentucky Hollow Road was abandoned north of Oolitic and a stone quarry that was alongside SR 37 for years consumed the road.

 SR 37 now turns to the east and is concurrent with SR 64 from Eckerty to English, where it exits the eastbound highway and rejoins the old route.
-The old, winding stretch of 37 from I-64 at Exit 86 north to English has been designated as SR 237.
-This change, which occurred between 2009 and 2014, also eliminated the SR 37 concurrency with I-64 between that route's exits 79 and 86.
+The old, winding stretch of 37 from I-64 at exit 86 north to English has been designated as SR 237.
+Between 2009 and 2014, this change also eliminated the SR 37 concurrency with I-64 between that route's exits 79 and 86.

+Bloomington to Indianapolis

+Before 2024, SR 37 ran continuously from the northern end of the southern segment at I-69 southwest of Bloomington north to the Indianapolis area.
+This segment was gradually upgraded and reopened with Interstate Highway standards, with I-69 gradually extended concurrently along SR 37.
+After completing this segment of I-69 in August 2024, SR 37 signage was removed, truncating it and splitting it further into three disconnected segments.